fsifuentesloo/fsifuentesloo.github.io/README.md

 #### 📈 Business Impact
 * **Efficiency:** Transformed the execution of **40 individual payments totalling $8.5M USD** from hours of manual portal entry into an automated batch upload completed in minutes.
 * **Risk Mitigation:** Achieved a zero operational error rate on major international disbursements by enforcing automated data validation on all beneficiary records prior to bank execution.
-* **Strengthened Controls:** Standardized the workflow, providing internal and external auditors with an exact, tamper-proof trace from source template to bank settlement.
+* **Strengthened Controls:** Standardized the workflow, providing internal and external auditors with an exact, auditable trace from source template to bank settlement.

 ---